BUILDING EFFECTIVE EVALUATION FORMS FOR DANCER PROGRESS

 The difference between a professional, well rounded dance work being presented and a less professional one is usually a culmination of factors; from concept, choreography, costumes, appropriateness and often forgotten about.....music editing.
 The cuts and edits you make on a piece of music for your dancers is crucial in terms of looking and 'sounding' like a professional studio.
 Not always easy to achieve on your own and sometimes not in the budget to hire out, we spoke with Jason Marquette, owner and director of Marquette Productions on the tips and tricks to both handling the task on your own and/or considering the benefits on hiring someone to help you out!Read More

-DANCE TEACHERS: THE KEY TO YOUR STUDENTS SUCCESS...
+DANCE TEACHER EXCLUSIVE: THE KEY TO YOUR STUDENTS SUCCESS...
 POSITIVE THINKING!

 As dance teachers we are faced each day with not only nurturing our students from a technical aspect but more importantly from a psychological one too.
 The majority of dance teachers do not hold degrees in psychology and yet we need to help our students, especially the teenage ones with this incredibly important side of their dance training.Read More